aws-solutions/content-localization-on-aws/README.md

 ## Adding new operators and extending data stream consumers:
 ***(Difficulty: 60 minutes)***

-The GUI for this demo application loads media analysis data from Elasticsearch.
-If you create a new analysis operator (see the MIE [Implementation Guide](https://github.com/awslabs/aws-media-insights-engine/blob/master/IMPLEMENTATION_GUIDE.md#4-implementing-a-new-operator-in-mie)) and you want to surface data from that new operator in this demo application, then edit `source/consumers/elastic/lambda_handler.py` and add your operator name to the list of `supported_operators`.
-Define a processing method to create Elasticsearch records from metadata JSON objects.
+The GUI for this demo application loads media analysis data from Amazon OpenSearch.
+If you create a new analysis operator (see the MIE [Implementation Guide](https://github.com/awslabs/aws-media-insights-engine/blob/master/IMPLEMENTATION_GUIDE.md#4-implementing-a-new-operator-in-mie)) and you want to surface data from that new operator in this demo application, then edit `source/consumer/lambda_handler.py` and add your operator name to the list of `supported_operators`.
+Define a processing method to create OpenSearch records from metadata JSON objects.
 This method should concatenate pages, flatten JSON arrays, add the operator name, add the workflow name, and add any other fields that can be useful for analytics.
 Call this processing method alongside the other processing methods referenced in the `lambda_handler()` entrypoint.

-Finally, you will need to write front-end code to retrieve your new operator's data from Elasticsearch and render it in the GUI.
+Finally, you will need to write front-end code to retrieve your new operator's data from OpenSearch and render it in the GUI.

 ![FIXME - add screenshot](doc/images/upload_view.png)